Rylai-Zihang/wedding-website-backend/README.md

 # wedding-website-backend
-Backend project for our wedding invitation.
+Backend project for the wedding invitation developed by Rylai and Everett